Home learning while self isolating

 At Highfield we use SCARF for our PSHE (Personal, Social, Health and Economic) education.
 With SCARF, children learn vital life skills they need to help them be happy, healthy and safe.

-The theme this half term is Valuing Differences.
+The theme this half term is Keeping Myself Safe.

 Follow this link to find specially designed SCARF at home activities.
 These are similar to the ones your child's class are doing in school at this time.

 Other subjects tasks - please choose one a day to complete

 - Theme - The birthplace of the NHS was Trafford General Hospital.
 Make a PowerPoint presentation about how and why the NHS started.